MicroStrategy/rest-api-docs/docs/common-workflows/manage-prompt-objects/create-a-prompt-within-a-changeset.md

 ---
-title: Workflow Sample - Create a Prompt within a Changeset
+title: Workflow sample - Create a prompt within a changeset
-sidebar_label: Create a Prompt within a Changeset
+sidebar_label: Create a prompt within a changeset
 description: This workflow sample demonstrates how to create a new prompt object through the Modeling service.
 ---